mtkimmins/LTSDM_hack/README.md

 - 3D printing a new case

 # CURRENT FOCUS
-- My focus is to isolate similarities between the three chip dumps and create a template for my own data
-  1) start with making gold standard bins
+- My focus is to isolate similarities between chip dumps and create a template for my own data **1) start with making gold standard bins**
   2) compare gold standard (GS) bins
   3) pad and diff ending of all GS bins